- Category: Energy Publications

 - Created on Thursday, 01 May 2014 07:06

-First in the series, information pills this ‘Techview on emerging photovoltaics (e-PV)’ provides topical perspectives emerged in the recent past with scenarios of first, approved second and third generation photovoltaics.
+First in the series, this ‘Techview on emerging photovoltaics (e-PV)’ provides topical perspectives emerged in the recent past with scenarios of first, second and third generation photovoltaics.
 This technical report examines new PV technologies and their global market maturity; scans already existing research and industrial examples in Europe and India; explores new development in the Indian context.